hackclub/hackpad/hackpads/bacons hackpad/README.md

  - 6x 1N4148 Through-hole diodes

 ## Extra
 I learned a lot from this event, even if I am too late for sumbitting thank you for putting this together.
 I also plan to print the case on my own.
-As for the rotary switches I plan to do volume control with one, and switching keymaps with another, alas its time for bed and I am lacking enough brain to code it.
+As for the rotary switches I plan to do volume control with one, and switching keymaps with another